-At the dog park, I noticed an Australian Shepherd (Aussie) was panting a lot while playing with my Cattle Dogs and various other dogs.
+At the dog park, I noticed an Australian Shepherd was panting a lot while playing with my cattle dogs.
 Of course, it’s normal for dogs to pant.
-It’s a dog’s way of regulating temperature since they don’t sweat in the same way that humans do.
 However, I started wondering why this particular Aussie was panting so much more than the other dogs at the park.

-Dogs do tend to breathe much quicker than humans anyway, but if you notice that your Australian Shepherd is panting a lot, this could be due to several reasons including following vigorous exercise, being too hot, feeling anxious, or feeling excited.
+Dogs tend to breathe much quicker than humans, but if you notice that your Australian Shepherd is panting a lot, this could be due to several reasons including following vigorous exercise, being too hot, and feeling anxious or excited.

-In this article, we will go over the main reasons why an Australian Shepherd may pant, the signs to look out for, and what to do when your Aussie is panting excessively.
-While it’s true that all dogs do pant, if you notice that your Australian Shepherd is excessively panting, there could be an underlying reason that requires medical attention.
+While it’s true that all dogs do pant, if you notice that your Australian Shepherd is excessively panting, there could be an underlying reason.
 Read on for the top reasons for an Aussie to pant and what to do about it.

 How Fast Does an Australian Shepherd Breathe Normally?

-Your Aussie should be breathing at a rate of about 15 to 30 breaths per minute when they are in a relaxed state, aren’t too hot and do not have an underlying health condition.
-Normal adult humans take about 12 to 16 breaths per minute.
+Your Aussie should be breathing at a rate of about 15 to 30 breaths per minute when they are resting, aren’t too hot, and do not have an underlying health condition.
+For comparison, normal adult humans take about 12 to 16 breaths per minute.

-So when you listen to your dog’s breath compared to your own breath, you may feel concerned that it sounds quite fast.
+So when you listen to your Aussie’s breath compared to your own, you may feel concerned that it sounds quite fast.
 You shouldn’t be alarmed though, as it’s quite normal for Aussies to breathe at a faster rate than humans.

 Reasons Why Aussies Pant

 There are several different reasons why your Australian Shepherd may be panting.
-The table below highlights some of the main reasons why your Aussie may be panting with a little bit of information on each of the potential reasons:
+The table below highlights some common reasons why your Aussie may be panting.

 |REASON FOR PANTING||DETAILS|